 This feature helps your kitchen staff easily keep track of the different tickets they need to address and prioritize accordingly.
-This added efficiency kitchen display screens offer increases the number of tickets each chef can fulfill in a given time period, which in turn cuts down on your restaurant's labor costs.
+Additionally, you have the opportunity to increase the number of tickets each chef can fulfill in a given time period, and in turn, cut down on your restaurant's labor costs.

 4. Streamline FOH and BOH Workflows

 If the kitchen display system is used in a full service environment and your POS vendor also offers handheld tablets, your servers can get instant notifications on their tablet's interface when tickets are marked as fulfilled on the KDS.

 No handhelds?
 No problem.
 Some KDS options will send text messages to servers when food is in the window in a full-service restaurant, or to customers in a quick-service restaurant.

 Instant alerts to servers or customers streamline operations and ensures that your guests receive their food as soon as it is ready, so dishes are never delivered cold.

 Furthermore, some systems offer multi-language support, allowing you to customize items in different languages to ensure that all of your staff members are on the same page.

 An auxiliary benefit of having restaurant kitchen order systems is that they help to reduce food waste in your restaurant.
 By eliminating paper tickets altogether, you cut back drastically on your paper roll costs.
 Brandon Hunt, the Co-Owner of Via 313, decided to switch to KDS for this very reason.
 "The cost of paper is insane.
 At almost $50-60 a case, we were going through about a case a week, so it was a no-brainer for us to use kitchen display screens in the kitchen and go paperless in the front of the house as well."

 This also has a huge positive impact on the environment.
 Toast estimates 6,300 trees were saved in 2018 thanks to restaurants using a KDS in the back of house.